Allianz Global Assistance Travel Insurance Review

-Allianz provides decent travel insurance options for most consumers, but where it really excels is in two specific types of coverage: travelers going on longer trips and those traveling with children.
+Allianz Global Assistance provides decent travel insurance options for most consumers, but where it really excels is in two specific types of coverage: travelers going on longer trips and those traveling with children.

-Where most companies top out around three months, Allianz covers trips up to one year in length.
+Where most companies top out around three months, Allianz Global Assistance covers trips up to one year in length.
 That’s an essential feature for college students studying abroad or recent grads taking extended backpacking trips.
-If you’re a frequent business traveler, Allianz also offers four different annual plans, which allow you to pay a fixed fee for continuous travel insurance throughout the year.
+If you’re a frequent business traveler, Allianz Global Assistance also offers four different annual plans, which allow you to pay a fixed fee for continuous travel insurance throughout the year.

-The other major perk that sets Allianz apart is its coverage for kids under 18.
+The other major perk that sets Allianz Global Assistance apart is its coverage for kids age 17 and under.
 As long as they’re accompanied by a parent or grandparent, they’re included on the plan for free.
 That’s a substantial savings opportunity for families — one we only saw matched by Travelex.
 Ultimately, we’d recommend going with Travelex for its higher coverage limits, but it’s worth comparing quotes between the two if you’re traveling with your family.

-Allianz’s claim is a big one: The company “offers travel insurance plans for every kind of trip, from quick getaways to dream international vacations.”
-And with access to 24/7 support from travel insurance experts, Allianz promises to help you through any unpredictable situation that comes up while you’re away.
+Allianz Global Assistance makes a strong claim: that it “offers travel insurance plans for every kind of trip, from quick getaways to dream international vacations.”
+And with access to 24/7 support from travel insurance experts, Allianz Global Assistance promises to help you through any unpredictable situation that comes up while you’re away.

 Is it true?

-Unlike other providers, Allianz also doesn’t have any add-on coverage for "extreme" activities like moped riding or scuba diving.
+Unlike other providers, Allianz Global Assistance also doesn’t have any add-on coverage for "extreme" activities like moped riding or scuba diving.
 With other companies, this supplemental coverage accounts for search and rescue costs and non-emergency evacuations related to these high-risk activities.
-Granted, this won't matter to every traveler — not everyone is planning a helicopter tour on their next vacation, but it contradicts Allianz’s claim that it covers “every kind of trip.”
+Granted, this won't matter to every traveler — not everyone is planning a helicopter tour on their next vacation, but it contradicts Allianz Global Assistance’s claim that it covers “every kind of trip.”

-Before you make a purchase, you should also be aware of Allianz’s pre-existing conditions policy.
-Like nearly every travel insurance company, Allianz has a general exclusion for pre-existing conditions, so losses that result from a pre-existing condition won’t be covered without a waiver.
+Before you make a purchase, you should also be aware of Allianz Global Assistance’s pre-existing conditions policy.
+Like nearly every travel insurance company, Allianz Global Assistance has a general exclusion for pre-existing conditions, so losses that result from a pre-existing condition won’t be covered without a waiver.

 A Closer Look at Features